Costello Asset Management INC Sells 1,850 Shares of Bristol-Myers Squibb (NYSE:BMY)

-Costello Asset Management INC lessened its holdings in shares of Bristol-Myers Squibb (NYSE:BMY – Get Rating) by 80.4% during the 1st quarter, Holdings Channel.com reports.
-The fund owned 450 shares of the biopharmaceutical company’s stock after selling 1,850 shares during the period.
+Costello Asset Management INC decreased its holdings in Bristol-Myers Squibb (NYSE:BMY – Get Rating) by 80.4% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 450 shares of the biopharmaceutical company’s stock after selling 1,850 shares during the period.
 Costello Asset Management INC’s holdings in Bristol-Myers Squibb were worth $33,000 as of its most recent SEC filing.

-A number of other hedge funds also recently made changes to their positions in the business.
-State Street Corp grew its stake in shares of Bristol-Myers Squibb by 2.2% in the fourth quarter.
-State Street Corp now owns 94,645,972 shares of the biopharmaceutical company’s stock worth $5,901,176,000 after acquiring an additional 2,020,678 shares during the last quarter.
-Geode Capital Management LLC raised its holdings in shares of Bristol-Myers Squibb by 2.5% in the fourth quarter.
-Geode Capital Management LLC now owns 37,863,099 shares of the biopharmaceutical company’s stock valued at $2,354,737,000 after buying an additional 922,811 shares during the last quarter.
-Norges Bank bought a new position in shares of Bristol-Myers Squibb in the fourth quarter valued at about $1,413,962,000.
-Primecap Management Co.
-CA raised its holdings in Bristol-Myers Squibb by 16.9% during the 4th quarter.
-Primecap Management Co.
-CA now owns 22,114,455 shares of the biopharmaceutical company’s stock worth $1,378,836,000 after purchasing an additional 3,195,680 shares during the last quarter.
-Finally, Nordea Investment Management AB raised its holdings in Bristol-Myers Squibb by 20.8% during the 4th quarter.
-Nordea Investment Management AB now owns 18,130,455 shares of the biopharmaceutical company’s stock worth $1,136,598,000 after purchasing an additional 3,124,811 shares during the last quarter.
-Institutional investors own 73.07% of the company’s stock.
+Other institutional investors have also bought and sold shares of the company.
+Spire Wealth Management grew its holdings in shares of Bristol-Myers Squibb by 92.0% in the fourth quarter.
+Spire Wealth Management now owns 57,948 shares of the biopharmaceutical company’s stock worth $3,613,000 after acquiring an additional 27,771 shares during the period.
+Farmers & Merchants Investments Inc. grew its holdings in shares of Bristol-Myers Squibb by 31.2% in the fourth quarter.
+Farmers & Merchants Investments Inc. now owns 160,578 shares of the biopharmaceutical company’s stock worth $10,012,000 after acquiring an additional 38,213 shares during the period.
+Ritholtz Wealth Management grew its holdings in shares of Bristol-Myers Squibb by 21.6% in the fourth quarter.
+Ritholtz Wealth Management now owns 13,469 shares of the biopharmaceutical company’s stock worth $840,000 after acquiring an additional 2,389 shares during the period.
+Lindbrook Capital LLC grew its holdings in shares of Bristol-Myers Squibb by 27.2% in the fourth quarter.
+Lindbrook Capital LLC now owns 9,603 shares of the biopharmaceutical company’s stock worth $599,000 after acquiring an additional 2,054 shares during the period.
+Finally, Aries Wealth Management lifted its position in Bristol-Myers Squibb by 566.1% during the fourth quarter.
+Aries Wealth Management now owns 174,321 shares of the biopharmaceutical company’s stock valued at $10,869,000 after purchasing an additional 148,149 shares in the last quarter.
+73.07% of the stock is owned by institutional investors and hedge funds.

-In related news, EVP Sandra Leung sold 65,000 shares of the business’s stock in a transaction dated Monday, June 6th.
+In related news, CEO Giovanni Caforio sold 30,000 shares of the business’s stock in a transaction that occurred on Monday, June 13th.
+The shares were sold at an average price of $74.04, for a total value of $2,221,200.00.
+Following the sale, the chief executive officer now directly owns 551,104 shares in the company, valued at approximately $40,803,740.16.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, EVP Sandra Leung sold 65,000 shares of the business’s stock in a transaction that occurred on Monday, June 6th.
 The stock was sold at an average price of $74.89, for a total transaction of $4,867,850.00.
-Following the completion of the transaction, the executive vice president now directly owns 308,627 shares in the company, valued at $23,113,076.03.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, CEO Giovanni Caforio sold 30,000 shares of the business’s stock in a transaction dated Monday, June 13th.
-The stock was sold at an average price of $74.04, for a total value of $2,221,200.00.
-Following the transaction, the chief executive officer now owns 551,104 shares of the company’s stock, valued at $40,803,740.16.
+Following the completion of the sale, the executive vice president now owns 308,627 shares in the company, valued at $23,113,076.03.
 The disclosure for this sale can be found here.
-Insiders own 0.09% of the company’s stock.
+Corporate insiders own 0.09% of the company’s stock.

-Bristol-Myers Squibb (NYSE:BMY – Get Rating) last issued its earnings results on Friday, April 29th.
-The biopharmaceutical company reported $1.96 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.92 by $0.04.
-The firm had revenue of $11.65 billion for the quarter, compared to analyst estimates of $11.34 billion.
-Bristol-Myers Squibb had a return on equity of 48.37% and a net margin of 13.31%.
-The business’s revenue was up 5.2% on a year-over-year basis.
-During the same period in the previous year, the company posted $1.74 earnings per share.
-Analysts predict that Bristol-Myers Squibb will post 7.58 EPS for the current fiscal year.
+Bristol-Myers Squibb (NYSE:BMY – Get Rating) last issued its quarterly earnings results on Friday, April 29th.
+The biopharmaceutical company reported $1.96 earnings per share for the quarter, topping analysts’ consensus estimates of $1.92 by $0.04.
+The company had revenue of $11.65 billion during the quarter, compared to analyst estimates of $11.34 billion.
+Bristol-Myers Squibb had a net margin of 13.31% and a return on equity of 48.37%.
+The business’s revenue for the quarter was up 5.2% compared to the same quarter last year.
+During the same period in the prior year, the business posted $1.74 EPS.
+Research analysts expect that Bristol-Myers Squibb will post 7.58 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, August 1st.
-Investors of record on Friday, July 1st will be paid a dividend of $0.54 per share.
+The business also recently declared a quarterly dividend, which will be paid on Monday, August 1st.
+Stockholders of record on Friday, July 1st will be paid a $0.54 dividend.
+This represents a $2.16 dividend on an annualized basis and a dividend yield of 2.87%.
 The ex-dividend date of this dividend is Thursday, June 30th.
-This represents a $2.16 dividend on an annualized basis and a dividend yield of 2.87%.
-Bristol-Myers Squibb’s payout ratio is 76.60%.
+Bristol-Myers Squibb’s dividend payout ratio is currently 76.60%.

-BMY has been the subject of several research analyst reports.
-Citigroup reiterated a “buy” rating and issued a $90.00 price objective on shares of Bristol-Myers Squibb in a research report on Friday, June 3rd.
-Bank of America increased their price target on Bristol-Myers Squibb from $78.00 to $80.00 and gave the company a “buy” rating in a research note on Monday, June 6th.
-Wells Fargo & Company upped their price objective on Bristol-Myers Squibb from $65.00 to $70.00 and gave the company an “equal weight” rating in a report on Tuesday, May 17th.
-Guggenheim increased their target price on Bristol-Myers Squibb from $72.00 to $80.00 in a report on Monday, May 2nd.
-Finally, StockNews.com initiated coverage on Bristol-Myers Squibb in a research note on Thursday, March 31st.
-They issued a “strong-buy” rating on the stock.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating, six have assigned a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $74.27.
+Several brokerages have recently commented on BMY.
+Barclays boosted their price objective on Bristol-Myers Squibb from $66.00 to $68.00 in a research report on Monday, May 2nd.
+Raymond James cut Bristol-Myers Squibb from an “outperform” rating to a “market perform” rating in a research note on Friday, June 3rd.
+They noted that the move was a valuation call.
+Citigroup reiterated a “buy” rating and set a $90.00 price objective on shares of Bristol-Myers Squibb in a report on Friday, June 3rd.
+Truist Financial increased their price target on Bristol-Myers Squibb from $76.00 to $81.00 in a research report on Monday, May 2nd.
+Finally, Guggenheim raised their price target on shares of Bristol-Myers Squibb from $72.00 to $80.00 in a research note on Monday, May 2nd.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating, six have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat, Bristol-Myers Squibb has a consensus rating of “Moderate Buy” and a consensus target price of $74.27.

 Bristol-Myers Squibb Company Profile (Get Rating)